surma/surma.dev/content/things/react-redux-comlink.md

 > **Note:** I use words like “popular” or “often” being very aware that I am under the influence of the Web Development Twitter Echo Chamber™️.
 Your mileage may vary, proceed with care, dont @ me.
 Also, if you are not conceptually familiar with React & Redux, this blog post might not only be of marginal interest to you.

 The more I read up on React, the more I see React and [Redux] appearing together.
-That got met thinking: **My goal is to bring off-main-thread architectures to main-stream web development.
+That got me thinking: **My goal is to bring off-main-thread architectures to main-stream web development.
 Are React and Redux compatible with this philosophy?** Let’s give it a try!

 ## Architecture